TIBCOguillonapa/studioutils/README.md

 # studioutils

 A shell script with utilities for TIBCO StreamBase Studio developers.
-Clone this repository and follow the instructions below to get started.
+Follow the instructions below to get started.

 ## What is it?